PankratzLab/jFlow/README.md

 A final option is to create a `pom.xml` that uses the `Assembly` pom as its parent and overrides these parameters.
 The advantage to this method is that it provides a tangible `pom.xml` that implicitly documents the parameters, and can be shared with the community

+#### Style templates

+This repository includes Eclipse style templates, located in `Genvisis.git/config`.
+Before committing changes to Genvisis, please import these templates to your [Clean Up](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) and [Formatter](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) code style preferences.

+To avoid the burden of remembering to manually format code, you can also tell Eclipse to [automatically apply these formatters](https://stackoverflow.com/a/15655278/1027800) when saving files.

+Synchronizing code styles across all developers makes reviewing code changes much easier, as the reader is not forced to try and separate formatting vs semantic changes.

+In the event that the style templates themselves require updating, such a commit should also the new templates to the complete code base (ensuring a fresh starting point).

 ## Automatic upload and copy

 You can use Maven to automatically upload `genvisis.jar` to a remote location after each build, and/or copy the output file to a directory on your local filesystem.
 To enable this feature, create a `settings.xml` in your `${user.home}/.m2` directory with the following structure: